freeCodeCamp/search-indexer/README.md

 1. To deploy changes to the `dev-search-indexer` namespace, run `npm run do-deploy-dev` from the root directory.
 1. Once you're satisfied with the changes, deploy the changes to the production namespace with `npm run do-deploy-prd` from the root directory.

-## How to remove functions or namespaces
+## How to Destroy Functions or Namespaces

-**WARNING**: Removing `dev` or `prd` functions is only necessary in a few cases, such as migrating to a new region.
-While removing a function should still preserve the base URL for the function, it may cause the indicies for one or more publications to get out of sync.
-Removing a namespace will remove all functions within that namespace, and change the base URL, requiring all webhooks all publications to be updated.
+**WARNING**: Destroying `dev` or `prd` functions is only necessary in a few cases, such as renaming an existing function.
+While destroying a function should still preserve the base URL for the function, it may cause the indicies for one or more publications to get out of sync.
+Destroying a namespace will remove all functions within that namespace, and change the base URL, requiring all webhooks all publications to be updated.

-1. To remove a function, manually remove the function from the `project.yml` file and delete the function's directory from the `packages` directory.
-Next, go to the [DigitalOcean Functions dashboard](https://cloud.digitalocean.com/functions), select either the `dev-search-indexer` or `prd-search-indexer` namespace, and delete the function from the dashboard.
+1. To remove a function, manually remove the function from the `project.yml` file and remove the function's directory from the `packages` directory.
+Next, go to the [DigitalOcean Functions dashboard](https://cloud.digitalocean.com/functions), select either the `dev-search-indexer` or `prd-search-indexer` namespace, and destroy the function from the dashboard.
-1. To remove a namespace, go to the [DigitalOcean Functions dashboard](https://cloud.digitalocean.com/functions), select the namespace, and click the "Delete" button.
+1. To remove a namespace, go to the [DigitalOcean Functions dashboard](https://cloud.digitalocean.com/functions) and destroy either the `dev-search-indexer` or `prd-search-indexer` namespace.
 This will remove all functions within the namespace and change the base URL for the functions.
+This should only need to be done when migrating to a new region or if the namespace is no longer needed.